TZstatsADS/spring-2022-prj1-yimingxia-0414/figs/README.md

 ### Figs folder

 The figs directory contains the figures.
 This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.

+These images are saved automatically when you run the main coding file from folder 'doc'.